kylefmohr/Play_Random_SRXD_Custom/README.md

 ### On MacOS only:

 Upon first launch of the script, you'll get a pop-up prompting you to allow input monitoring for this program, you must do so for it to work.
 Additionally, every time you start the program, it will print out a message that says "This process is not trusted!
-Input event monitoring will not be possible until it is added to accessibility clients." **regardless of whether you've given it input monitoring permissions or not**
+Input event monitoring will not be possible until it is added to accessibility clients." **regardless of whether you've given it input monitoring permissions or not**.
+This can be safely ignored.